 (27) Staff who are reporting actual or suspected fraudulent or corrupt conduct are encouraged to provide a written summary of the matter.

-(28) Managers who have received a report of actual or suspected fraudulent or corrupt conduct must report the matter to the Director, Assurance Services in a timely manner.
+(28) Managers who have received a report of actual or suspected fraudulent or corrupt conduct must report the matter to Legal & Compliance in a timely manner.

 (29) Staff may have legitimate concerns about reporting to an immediate manager or another manager, even where the matter does not involve the manager.
-In these cases, reports may be made to the Director, Assurance Services (who is also the designated Public Interest Disclosures Coordinator).
+In these cases, reports may be made to the General Counsel, Legal & Compliance (who is also the designated Public Interest Disclosures Coordinator).
 Alternatively, reports can be made directly to:

 - the designated Public Interest Disclosures Officers (see Public Interest Disclosure Policy);